 The Company's global beverage can business continues to be a major strategic focus for organic growth.
-For several years, global industry demand for beverage cans has been growing and this is expected to continue in the coming years.
-After many years of relatively flat volumes, beverage can growth in North America has accelerated mainly due to the outsized portion of new beverage products being introduced in cans versus other packaging formats.
-In addition, markets such as Brazil, Europe and Southeast Asia have also experienced higher volumes and market expansion.
 Beverage cans are the world's most sustainable and recycled beverage packaging and continue to gain market share in new beverage product launches.
 The Company continues to drive brand differentiation by increasing its ability to offer multiple product sizes.